 - Darwin claims no one knew Matthew’s book.
 Sutton starts up his Big Data Power Machine.
 It thunders through the archives.
 The result: Matthew’s book has been quoted by 24 people between 1831 and 1858.
 Seven of them are naturalists, four of whom belong to Darwin’s inner circle.
 Enough to safely assume that Darwin knew Matthew’s book.
 The web of connections is dense, Sutton introduces the concept of “knowledge contamination”.
 It is like a virus: when two people talk, the flu virus jumps.
 When two naturalists talk, the Matthew virus jumps.
 Darwin is in the center of the infected group, eager to take it all in.
 He cannot be virus-free.

 - In 1831, in order to clarify his idea didactically as well as possible, Matthew takes a novel and unusual detour.
 He first talks about the domesticated situation of nurseries.
-The breeder selects the specimen with which he wants to breed.
+There the breeder selects the specimen with which he wants to breed.
 Thus Matthew introduces the word ‘selection’.
 And then he says that selection also takes place in the wild, where nature itself does the selecting.
 Hence ‘natural selection’.
-Later, Darwin takes exactly the same detour.
-First he talks about nurseries (selection) and then about wild nature (natural selection).
+Later, Darwin takes exactly the same detour: his Origin-book starts with two chapters about nurseries (selection) and then talks about wild nature (natural selection).
 Darwin’s argument is a copy of Matthew’s argument.

 I recommend Sutton’s book.
 It has irony and wit.
 And it has power, you do not want to be on the wrong side of Sutton.
 A disadvantage are the repetitions.
 Sutton’s argument draws a dozen partly overlapping circles.
 Each circle adds something new, but the overlapping parts are repetitions.
 If he would iron those out, the presentation would equal the content.
 And if he then would apply the book for a science award or a history award or a criminology award, I would be surprised if it did not win first prize.
 After all, it is brand new science, executed well, on a remarkable subject, and with remarkable results.